 Team Effort Keeps Nurses Safe During COVID-19 Pandemic

-Published in Greater Washington Area - Winter/Spring 2021 and Nursing Annual Report - 2020
+Published in Nursing Annual Report - 2020

 Suburban Hospital treated its first known COVID-19 patient on March 11, 2020.
 The Clinical Decision Unit was the first nursing team to care for COVID-positive patients and has been dedicated to caring for these patients ever since.
 As the number of COVID-19 cases in the hospital fluctuated, nursing teams led the way in setting up specialized units with HEPA filters, donning and doffing areas, new workflows, and other quality and safety measures.
 Suburban’s nursing team is agile and nimble, ready to convert units as needed for COVID patients or to accommodate increasing medical/surgical needs on separate units.